Dermatofibrosarcoma protuberans: Giant cell fibroblastoma

-Giant cell fibroblastoma that contains giant cells, and is also known as juvenile DFSP.
-Giant cell fibroblastomas are skin and soft tissue tumors that usually arise in childhood.
+Giant cell fibroblastoma contains giant cells, and is also known as juvenile DFSP.
+Giant cell fibroblastomas are skin and soft-tissue tumors that usually arise in childhood.
 They are sometimes seen in association with dermatofibrosarcoma protuberans (DFSP, hybrid lesions) or may transform or recur as DFSP.

 Atrophic DFSP

 Atrophic DFSP resemble other benign lesions such as morphea, idiopathic atrophoderma, atrophic scar, anetoderma or lipoatrophy.
 It behaves like classic DFSP.
-It commonly favours young to middle aged adults.
+It commonly favours young to middle-aged adults.
 It has a slow infiltrative growth and a high rate of local recurrence if not completely excised.

 Sclerosing DFSP

 Sclerosing DFSP is a variant in which the cellularity is low, and the tumor consists of uniform bundles of collagen interspersed with more typical DFSP cells.

 Granular cell variant is a rare type in which spindle cells are mingled with richly granular cells, the granules being lysosomal, with prominent nucleoli.

 Fibrosarcomatous DFSP (DFSP-FS)

-Fibrosarcomatous DFSP, a rare variant of DFSP involving greater aggression, high rates of local occurrences, and higher metastatic potential.
-DFSP - FS are considered to be intermediate-grade sarcomas, although they rarely metastasize (fewer than 5 percent of cases).
+Fibrosarcomatous DFSP is a rare variant of DFSP involving greater aggression, high rates of local occurrences, and higher metastatic potential.
+DFSP-FS are considered to be intermediate-grade sarcomas, although they rarely metastasize (fewer than 5 percent of cases).